 Gregory Steirer is Assistant Professor of English at Dickinson College.
 His work focuses on media industries, intellectual property law, and digital culture and has appeared in a variety of journals and edited collections.
 His book on the American comic book industry and Hollywood, co-authored with Alisa Perren, will be published by BFI/Bloomsbury in 2020.

-Shelley Streeby is Professor of Ethnic Studies and Literature at the University of California, San Diego.
-She is the author of American Sensations: Class, Empire, and the Production of Popular Culture, which received the American Studies Association’s 2003 Lora Romero First Book Prize; Radical Sensations: World Movements, Violence, and Visual Culture; and Imagining the Future of Climate Change: World-Making through Science Fiction and Activism.
+Shelley Streeby (she/her) is Professor of Ethnic Studies and Literature at the University of California, San Diego.
+She is the author of Imagining the Future of Climate Change: World-Making through Science Fiction and Activism and Radical Sensations: World-Movements, Violence, and Visual Culture.

 Carol L. Tilley is Associate Professor in the School of Information Sciences at the University of Illinois.
 Her scholarship focuses on the intersection of comics, libraries, and young people, particularly in the United States in the mid-twentieth century.
 She is a former president of the Comics Studies Society and a 2016 Eisner Award judge.